 Besides owing federal income taxes on Social Security disability benefits, it’s possible that you could owe state taxes as well.
 As of 2022, 12 states imposed some form of taxation on Social Security disability benefits.
 The 12 states where your disability benefits might be taxed, under some situations, are:

 Each state applies the tax differently.
 Nebraska and Utah, for example, follow federal government taxation rules.
 But other states allow for certain exemptions or exclusions and at least one state, West Virginia, plans to phase out Social Security benefits taxation by the end of the year.
 If you’re concerned about how much you might have to pay in-state taxes on Social Security benefits, it can help to read up on the taxation rules for where you live.

 How to Report Social Security Disability Benefits Taxes

 If you received Social Security disability benefits, those are reported in Box 5 of Form SSA-1099, Social Security Benefit Statement.
 This is mailed out to you each year by the Social Security Administration.

 You report the amount listed in Box 5 on that form on line 5a of your Form 1040 or Form 1040-SR, depending on which one you file.
 The taxable part of your Social Security disability benefits is reported on line 5b of either form.

-Social Security disability benefits aren’t automatically taxable, but you may owe taxes on them if you pass the income thresholds.
+Social Security disability benefits are taxable, but you may not owe taxes on them if you have less income than the set thresholds.
 If you’re worried about how receiving disability benefits while reporting other income might affect your tax bill, talking to a tax professional can help.
 They may be able to come up with strategies or solutions to minimize the amount of taxes you’ll end up owing.

 Tips on Taxes